-With over 250,000 merchants on board, Magento is one of the eCommerce industry’s most popular self-hosted platforms, and it’s not hard to see why.
-Magento’s expansive features set and complete customizability make it an excellent platform for merchants who have the resources to best implement advanced technology.
+With over 250,000 merchants on board, Magento is one of the eCommerce industry’s most popular self-hosted platforms, and it isn’t hard to see why.
+Magento’s expansive feature set and complete customizability make it an excellent platform for merchants who have the resources to best implement advanced technology.

 Magento was founded by Roy Rubin and Yoav Kutner in 2007.
 Over the next four years, Magento caught the eye of big name players in eCommerce, and in 2011, eBay/X.commerce purchased the platform.

-Currently, Magento comes in two versions: Magento Community Edition (CE) and Magento Enterprise Edition (EE).
+Currently, Magento comes in three versions: Magento Community Edition (CE), Magento Enterprise Edition (EE), and Magento Enterprise Cloud Edition (ECE).
 In this review, we’ll be covering the features of Magento CE.
 If you’re looking to read more about Magento’s enterprise options, check out our review of Magento Enterprise Cloud Edition.

 Magento is a robust platform with powerful capabilities.
 However, you should note that this cart is not for beginners; Magento can pose a serious challenge to merchants with little to no tech experience.
 In fact, Magento does not recommend that smaller businesses and newer merchants use their software.
 Instead, they direct these people to their partner Zoey Commerce, a fully hosted solution that was built with Magento at its core.